Mendicant

+A mendicant (from mendicans, "begging") is one who practices mendicancy, relying chiefly or exclusively on alms to survive.
+Mendicant orders are primarily certain Catholic religious orders that depend entirely on the goodwill of others to live.
+The members of these orders have chosen radical poverty so as to bear witness to the Gospel.
+Arising with the development of cities and universities, these orders live in convents established in urban places and differ from monastic orders in that they live both the contemplative life and apostolic life.

 Religious practice

 Many religious orders adhere to a mendicant way of life, including the Catholic mendicant orders, Hindu ascetics, some Sufi dervishes of Islam, and the monastic orders of Jainism and Buddhism.

 While mendicants are the original type of monks in Buddhism and have a long history in Indian Hinduism and the countries which adapted Indian religious traditions, they did not become widespread in Christianity until the High Middle Ages.
 The Way of a Pilgrim depicts the life of an Eastern Christian mendicant.